Are you an adviser? Go to Unbiased Pro

 With pensions, some defined benefit (final salary) schemes in the private sector have come under scrutiny recently.

-Fortunately, pensions are protected.
-However, if your employer goes bust before you retire and you have a final salary pension, you may lose some of your pot.
+Fortunately, these pensions are protected.
+If your employer goes bust before you retire and you have a final salary pension, you will still get a guaranteed income.

 If you have a defined contribution pension, it won’t be affected even if your employer goes bust, as it’s not connected to them in any way.